 The first time I remember craving cinnamon almonds was walking down the streets of New York City.
 It was the day before the Macey’s Thanksgiving Day Parade.
 And freezing!
 I was desperately seeking to find something warm to drink while we looked at all the fun Christmas window displays.
-I remember thinking, “What is that yummy scent?”
+I remember thinking, “What smells so delicious?”
 We turned the corner and there it was, a very typical NY cart, selling roasted cinnamon almonds.
 They were still WARM and it DID go perfect with the hot chocolate I was drinking.
 Now, every time I smell that aromatic cinnamon bliss, I think of New York City during the holidays.

 Isn’t it amazing how a certain scent can take us back to a place long forgotten?